FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Experiments

 For inference with vLLM, we benchmark the prefill phase which has a considerable communication component where we consider the DeepSeek-V2 (235B) and Llama 4 Scout (109B) models.
-We test both models using 1xMI300X 8GPU machine.
-In the benchmarking we adopt standard practices and use FP8 quantization and fused-MoE forward kernel (for routed experts).
-With this setup we evaluate the Time-To-First Token (TTFT) with different input context lengths (L=512, 1024, 2048), per-device batch size of BS=2 and EP=8.
+We test both models using a single node with 8xMI300X.
+In the benchmarking we adopt standard practices and use FP8 quantization and fused-MoE forward kernel (for routed-experts).
+With this setup we evaluate the Time-To-First Token (TTFT) with different input context lengths (L=512, 1024, 2048), per-device batch size of (BS=2) and (EP=8).
 For the attention layer the vLLM implementation will mirror the EP size with TP=8.
-We observe speed-ups of 8.2\% - 16.8\% and 12.2\% - 18.5\% in both DeepSeek-V2 and in Llama-4 using FarSkip-Collective.
-The smaller number of experts in Llama-4 as compared with DeepSeek-V2 leads to faster computation and makes exposed communication more critical.
+We observe speedups of 8.2\% - 16.8\% and 12.2\% - 18.5\% in both DeepSeek-V2 and Llama-4 in using FarSkip-collective.
+The smaller number of experts in LLama-4 as compared with DeepSeek-V2 leads to faster computation and makes exposed communication more critical.
 In addition, we achieve communication overlap of the all-reduce of 95.3\% and 97.6\% for Llama-4 and DeepSeek-V2 (compared with 0\% overlap in regular execution).
-In the appendix we share layer execution traces for both training and inference that illustrate the computation-communication overlap enabled by our implementation.
+In the appendix we share layer execution traces for both training and inference that demonstrate the computation-communication overlap enabled by our implementation.

+For SGLang inference, we evaluate the optimized DeepSeek-V3 (671B) model architecture equipped with FarSkip-Collective for large-scale MoE inference for both prefill and decoding.
+In the prefill phase, e.g. benchmarking Time-to-First-Token (TTFT) FarSkip enables up to 1.34x speedup with TP=8, EP=8.
+The prefill stage is compute-bound and Fig.~\ref{fig:ds_v3_prefill} (left) demonstrates linear scaling of the duration of TTFT with the numbers of tokens processed.
+In both Fig.~\ref{fig:ds_v3_prefill} (left) and (right) we also observe a fairly consistent speedup provided by FarSkip.
+The duration and the consistent speedup behavior can be attributed to the fact that both the compute-bound computation portion and the bandwidth-bound blocking communication portion scale directly with the number of tokens processed.

+We also create an analytic performance model to experiment with different configurations of models modified with FarSkip-Collective which we present in Fig.~\ref{fig:roofline_main}.
+Using the theoretical model helps isolating factors such as the presence of optimized kernels and fused operations.
+In particular we estimate the speedup provided by FarSkip-Collective under different MoE sparsity levels based on the DeepSeek-V3 architecture (32x sparsity point) and observe that the projected speedup of FarSkip-Collective continues even in sparser settings than DeepSeek-V3 such as 64x and 128x sparsity-level models.
+We provide additional results and details about the analytic performance model in Appendix \ref{appendix:theoretical_modeling}.